pablolagos/fns/README.md

+# 🚧 Under Development 🚧

+**This software is currently in development and is not yet production-ready.**

+Please be aware that features may change, and the application may contain bugs or incomplete functionality.
+Use at your own risk, and feel free to contribute or provide feedback!

+---

 # FNS (FastNetServer)

 Welcome to FNS, a high-performance HTTP server designed to meet the demands of modern web applications.
 Built on the robust foundations of fasthttp, FNS offers enhanced compatibility with HTTP/2.0 and provides unbuffered responses for superior performance.